fatma2585/bhml/README.md

 ## Introduction

-This package is used to constrain huge Astronomical catalogs/surveys to subsets based on redshift ranges to study the evolution of objects, and also to make subsets based on their masses or any parameter we want to study.
-Finally, visualize these subsets with their mean points.
+This package is used to constrain huge Astronomical catalogs/surveys to subsets based on redshift ranges to study the evolution of objects and make subsets based on their masses or any parameter we want to study.
+Furthermore, we visualize these subsets with their mean points.

 ## Motivation